 Treatments for this pest are included in these services:

-Stink bugs may be beneficial predators in some instances, but they can quickly cause a stink once you’re trying to catch one flying around your home or business.
-The brown marmorated stink bug (BMSB) is the most common type—an invasive species from Asia that was first discovered in the Northwest in the early 2000s.
+Stink bugs may be beneficial predators in some instances, but they can quickly cause a stink once you’re trying to catch one of these occasional invaders flying around your home or business.
+The brown marmorated stink bug (BMSB) is the most common type—an invasive species from Asia that was first discovered in the United States in the early 2000s.

 How to Identify Stink Bugs